-Multinational French cheese giant Bel Group aims to have vegan Mini Babybel cheese in U.S. supermarkets by next year
+French cheese giant Bel Group aims to launch vegan Babybel cheese by 2022.

-According to a press release, Bel aims to go beyond just Babybel.
-A plant-based version of Boursin soft cheese will be available through Amazon Fresh by the end of this month.
-It also aims to launch a vegan offering for each of its core brands, which also includes The Laughing Cow.
-In addition to that, it will introduce a new international brand dedicated to vegan products.
+Bel also aims to go beyond just Babybel.
+A plant-based version of Boursin soft cheese launched towards the end of 2020.
+And, in a previous press release, the company announced its aims to launch a vegan offering for each of its core brands, such as Laughing Cow triangles.

-In October 2019, the cheese giant introduced its new signature, “For All.
+In October 2019, the cheese giant also introduced its new signature, “For All.
 For Good,” to represent its commitment to becoming a more sustainable and healthy food company.
-With it, the 155-year-old brand announced its intention to enter the “plant-based snack market.”
-Cheese has a big impact on the planet: a 2011 report from the Environmental Working Group found that cheese production emits the third-highest amount of greenhouse gases out of animal-based foods, ranking behind lamb and beef.
+With this update, the 155-year-old brand announced its intention to emphasize sustainable and plant-based ingredients.

-Bel acquired a majority stake in All in Foods, a French startup that produces the vegan cheese brand Nature & Moi.
+Bel has also acquired a majority stake in All in Foods.
+The French startup that produces the vegan cheese brand Nature & Moi.
 At the time, the company acknowledged that the acquisition would help speed up the development of its own plant-based products across its existing brands.

-Bel will also dip its toes into a relatively new category: blended products.
-The brand will launch The Laughing Cow Blends—dairy cheese blended with plant-based ingredients—in January 2021 across the US, UK, Canada, and Germany.
+The Bel Group has also launched Laughing Cow Blends across the US, UK, Canada, and Germany.
+The dairy cheese spread is blended with plant-based ingredients such as chickpeas.
 It is specifically targeting markets “where there is strong potential among flexitarians.”